Cyber Monday 2019: 100+ best deals and sales to shop

 - Pyrex: Your Thanksgiving leftovers need somewhere to go.
 A 20-piece Pyrex set from Bed, Bath, and Beyond, now 40% off, will do the trick.

+- Sheets & Giggles: Take 20% off the brand's bestselling Eucalyptus Lyocell Sheet Set.
+In addition, Sheets & Giggles will donate 20% of all sales to Koalas via the World Wildlife Foundation®.
+The sheets have a 5-star rating from over 800 reviewers, so really you'll be investing in yourself and in a better planet.

-- Smoko: An online brand devoted to making the internet a cuter place, Smoko is hosting daily deals every day this week.
+- Smoko: An online brand devoted to making the internet a cuter place, Smoko has hosted daily deals every day this week.

 - Snowe Home: Bedding, bath linens, kitchenware and more are on sale and would make perfect gifts for anyone on your list.
 Take 20% off orders $75+ or 25% off orders $750+.